Votice: Etymology

-The settlement was originally named Otice after the founder of a local castle, a lord named Ota.
+The settlement was originally named Otice after the founder of the local castle, a lord named Ota.
 In the mid-16th century, the name was changed to Votice.

 Geography

 Votice is located about 16 km south of Benešov.
 It lies in the Vlašim Uplands.
 The highest point is the hill Na Kozině at 678 m above sea level.
 The territory is rich in small fishponds.
 The Mastník River flows through the western part of the municipal territory and supplies Velký Mastník, which is the largest of the fishponds.

 History

 The first written mention of Votice is from 1318, however the archaeological research showed that the town was probably established in the 12th century.

 Transport

-The I/3 road (part of the European route E55), which connects the D1 motorway with Tábor and further continues as the D3 motorway, passes next to the town.
+The I/3 road (part of the European route E55), which connects the D1 motorway with Tábor and further continues as the D3 motorway, runs next to the town.

 Votice is located on the railway line Tábor–Olbramovice.